 - PCMag: 4 out of 5-star expert review (excellent)

-The biggest drawbacks of the site builder are its limited design capabilities and its very basic features.
-Despite these, GoDaddy remains one of the top website builders available.
+The biggest drawbacks of the site builder are its limited design capabilities and very basic features.
+Despite these limitations, GoDaddy remains one of the top website builders available.

 GoDaddy website builder offers the ability to build a relatively basic website with functionality like ecommerce or appointment booking easily and quickly.
 Its templates are not particularly inspiring, though, and what GoDaddy offers in simplicity comes at the expense of design and functionality.
 It’s worth it for a basic website but may leave you wanting more.

 Yes.
 You can access much of the functionality of the GoDaddy website builder for free, forever.
 That being said, many of the advanced features it offers are reserved for paid tiers.
 Appointment booking is available at the first paid tier, and recurring appointments require the Commerce or Commerce Plus tier.
 Ecommerce sites will require the Commerce or Commerce Plus tier, as well.

 GoDaddy is a very reliable web hosting service, supporting an uptime guarantee of 99.9% or better.
 Living up to that guarantee makes GoDaddy one of the most reliable web hosting providers available.

 While not as easy to use as GoDaddy, Wix is better for those that want a custom site and advanced features for ecommerce, restaurants, reservations, and events.
 Wix is also far better for SEO than GoDaddy.
 If you’re looking for simple, choose GoDaddy.
 If you’re looking for more design control and website capabilities, Wix wins.

 GoDaddy is the best free website builder for appointment-based businesses, thanks to its built-in appointment booking system.
 However, Wix is the best overall, Weebly is the best free ecommerce site builder, Dorik is best for membership websites, and HubSpot is the only way to build a free website on your own domain.